 WHERE customer_id = 2;

-Using these commands and others, you can use SQL in databases and perform a range of operations on it.
-You can control the information stored in databases or retrieve the specific piece of information as and when you need it.
-Knowledge of SQL is useful for many IT job roles like back-end developers, database administrators, system administrators, full-stack developers, and system engineers.
+You can use SQL in databases and perform various operations using these commands and others.
+You can control the information stored in databases or retrieve specific information as and when needed.
+Knowledge of SQL is useful for many IT job roles, such as back-end developers, database administrators, system administrators, full-stack developers, and system engineers.
 In fact, with the onset of data-related job roles, SQL has become a must-know skill for roles like data engineers, data scientists, data analysts, data architects, and so on.

-Overall, SQL is an ANSI and ISO standard and remains the de facto standard database query language.
-Apart from relational databases, there are some non-relational databases that are designed to handle unstructured data and do not use SQL for manipulating data.
+SQL is an ANSI and ISO standard and remains the de facto standard database query language.
+Apart from relational databases, some non-relational databases are designed to handle unstructured data and do not use SQL to manipulate data.
 Such databases are also called NoSQL databases, and some of the popular ones in this category are MongoDB, DynamoDB, Apache Cassandra, and Apache HBase.

-If you haven’t learned SQL yet, it is high time that you start looking for an online course and gain expertise in the language to establish your career in the IT landscape.
+If you haven’t learned SQL yet, it is high time you started looking for an online course and gained expertise in the language to establish your career in the IT landscape.